mcarvalhor/pi-cooler/README.md

 # Pi-cooler
 Pi-cooler is a Raspberry Pi's cooler fan controller software.
 It can be used to attach a cooler fan to a Raspberry Pi and control it so that it can be turned on when necessary and turned off when unnecessary.
-Also, this software can be used to attach a power button that can be used to reboot and power off your Rasberry Pi, supporting the appropriate indicator LEDs.
+Also, this software can be used to attach a power button to reboot and power off your Rasberry Pi, supporting the appropriate indicator LEDs.

 ## Why do I need this?